Good education is the best treasure of the future

 We also ensure that there is plenty of opportunity for student-led learning, with suggestions for subject matter feeding into our annual curriculum review.

-In terms of language, we offer two separate courses, depending on whether students are native Arabic speakers.
+In terms of language, we offer two separate courses, depending on whether students are native or non-native Arabic speakers.
 For native speakers, we focus on grammar, writing skills and linguistics, while we also run a levelled curriculum for L2 Arabic speakers, with a range of focuses, from every day communication to bridging the gap between understanding and fluency.

 The quality of teaching and lessons